jaheyns/CfdOF/ROADMAP.md

 could instead be directed to the log, so that the report view is cleaner and more readable for the user.
 Generally improve the logging and messages that are printed there.
 (see FreeCAD.Console.PrintLog/PrintMessage/PrintWarning/PrintError.)
-* Test and provide more elegant errors or fallbacks for invalid/unexpected/unusual sequences of actions, e.g. (there are many more!):
+* Test and provide more elegant errors or fallbacks for invalid/unexpected/unusual sequences of actions
-    * Switching a case to/from incompressible and compressible and trying to write it without re-setting the material properties to a valid type
 * Test and fix running under WSL on Windows

 ## Meshing